NYRChang/Twitify-2335/README.md

     pip install -r requirements.txt

-6. Log into Twitter and Tweet a song @Twitify2335 (or account of your choice) in the format
+6. Log into Twitter and Tweet a song @Twitify2335 (or account associated with your Twitter API keys) in the format

     "Artist" // "Songname"

-    #> If you do not use this fomrat, Twitify will reply to your tweet
+    #> If you do not use this format, Twitify will reply to your tweet.

 7. Run the script via apps/twitify.py